openshift-cs/okd.io/docs/wg_docs/okd-io.md

     To change the content of the web site you can use your preferred editing application.
 To see the changes you can run a live local copy of **okd.io** that will automatically update as you save local changes.

-    Ensure you have the local container image, built in the previous step, available on your system then run command:
+    Ensure you have the local container image, built in the previous step, available on your system then choose the appropriate command from the list:

-    - if you are on Mac OS or Linux using the docker or podman command:
+    - if you are using the docker command on Linux or Mac OS:

         ```shell
         docker run -it --rm --name mkdocs-serve -p 8000:8000 -v `pwd`:/site mkdocs-build
+        ```

+    - if you are using the podman command on Linux:

+        ```shell
+        podman run -it --rm --name mkdocs-serve -p 8000:8000 -v `pwd`:/site mkdocs-build
         ```

     - if you are on Windows using the docker command in Powershell: